 Scope: Demonstrate two different floating wind base technologies by installing four 12-15 MW floating wind turbines in the area

-CIERCO Corporation (CIERCO) is a renewable energy development company based in Palm Springs, California that has floating wind project activities in the United Kingdom.
-In August 2019, CIERCO applied to the Commission for a lease to develop an offshore wind demonstration project in state waters west of Vandenberg air force base in Lompoc, Santa Barbara County, California.
+CADEMO Corporation is a renewable energy development company based in Palm Springs, California that has floating wind project activities in the United Kingdom.
+In August 2019, CADEMO applied to the Commission for a lease to develop an offshore wind demonstration project in state waters west of VSFB in Lompoc, Santa Barbara County, California.
 The CADEMO project would consist of the installation and operation of four floating offshore wind turbines that would be moored to the seafloor, the nearest of which will be 2.5 nautical miles from shore.
-Each turbine will be capable of producing 12–15 megawatts (MW) of renewable electricity, and a maximum of 60 MW could be generated from the project consisting of four turbines.
-The four wind turbines would be connected in a series with inter-array cables, and a subsea export cable would be installed under the seafloor from the most southern turbine to an onshore cable landing site located south of Point Arguello within VAFB.
-An HDPE cable duct would be installed at the cable landing site using a Horizontal Directional Drilling (HDD) method.
-The export cable would eventually be pulled in through the duct from offshore to onshore and connected to a new onshore substation within VAFB.
-An onshore overhead power line would be installed from the new substation to the existing Substation N, and would continue north to the existing Surf Substation.
+Each turbine will be capable of producing 12–15 megawatts (MW) of renewable electricity, and a maximum of 60 MW could be generated from the four turbines.
+The four wind turbines would be connected in a series with inter-array cables, and a subsea export cable would be installed under the seafloor from the most southern turbine to an onshore cable landing site located south of Point Arguello within VSFB.
+An HDPE cable duct would be installed at the cable landing site using a horizontal directional drilling method.
+The export cable would eventually be pulled in through the duct from offshore to onshore and connected to a new onshore substation within VSFB.
+An onshore overhead power line would be installed from the new substation to the existing Substation N and would continue north to the existing Surf Substation.

-The proposal is intended to be a demonstration project, therefore the CADEMO project focuses on testing existing engineering concepts for the floating foundations of the wind turbines.
+The proposal is intended to be a demonstration project and therefore, focuses on testing existing engineering concepts for the floating foundations of the wind turbines.
 Each turbine will be supported by a platform base floating beneath the surface, which is more feasible than fixed-bottom foundations off the coast of California due to the deeper west coast nearshore waters.
-The floating substructures of the turbines have mooring systems that anchor them to the seabed.
+The floating turbine substructures have mooring systems that anchor them to the seabed.
 The CADEMO demonstration project will test the barge and tension leg platform technologies.